NikodemSan/Sage-Chess-Bot/README.md

 Final Sage build
 ```

-The most important change in the whole project was not one search tweak or one extra training run.
-It was the decision to stop making the evaluator larger and instead build a much cheaper architecture that let the search do more work.

 ---

 # The first submission

-The oldest preserved engine in the archive is simply `submission.zip`.
-It already used a real NNUE-style evaluator, incremental accumulators, iterative deepening, PVS / alpha-beta, a transposition table, null-move pruning, late move reductions, killers, history, quiescence search, Zobrist hashing, and Numba-compiled hot paths.
-Its evaluator was a large king-relative HalfKP network with roughly 40,960 sparse features feeding 256-wide accumulators for both perspectives and then a linear output:
+The oldest engine I still have is just called `submission.zip`.
+It was already using an NNUE-style evaluator with incremental accumulators, and the search had most of the things you would expect from a proper engine: iterative deepening, PVS / alpha-beta, a transposition table, null move, LMR, killers, history, quiescence search and Zobrist hashing.

+The evaluator was a large king-relative HalfKP network:

 ```text
 40,960 HalfKP features